Skip to main content

 1 mentions Positive Neutral Negative

-Players feel that the emotional engagement in the game is lacking, as the absence of feedback when matching pairs of objects diminishes the sense of accomplishment or connection to the gameplay.
-The reliance on a percentage meter for progress fails to evoke a meaningful emotional response.
+The emotional aspect of the game is lacking, as players feel disconnected due to the absence of feedback when matching pairs of objects, which diminishes the sense of accomplishment or engagement.

 Buy DEUS EX MACHINA 2